While anyone can join the open funds, restricted membership funds, as the name implies, are not

 we singled out this year as the cheapest open-fund extras cover in NSW.

 How much you save will depend on the type of policy you’re looking for as, well as your age and health circumstances, but restricted fund top-cover

 policies can save you some bucks.

 Another good reason to join a restricted fund is strong evidence of a satisfied customer base.
 Surveys conducted by HIRMAA, the industry association for

 some community-based open and all restricted funds (excluding CBHS), have shown an average customer satisfaction score of 97% or above since 2006.
 And

 CBHS’s satisfaction history is similar; it received a Roy Morgan Customer Satisfaction Award in 2014.
 We surveyed health insurance customers in 2012 and

 received similar results with regard to restricted funds.

 Restricted membership health funds

-For more information check our best buys for five restricted funds or visit privatehealth.gov.au.
+For more information check our CHOICE Buys for five restricted funds or visit privatehealth.gov.au.